jolie/website/docs/documentation/databases/databases.md

 ## Databases in Jolie

-Jolie can be used with various relational/SQL databases, but per default only with one instance per program.
+Jolie can be used with various relational/SQL databases, using the Database service from the standard library.
 The API is described here: http://docs.jolie-lang.org/#!documentation/jsl/Database.html.
-Please find attached the correct driver name and the JAR file to place under the `lib` directory (the program's one or the global one like `/usr/lib/jolie/lib/`).
+The Database service uses JDBC, so you need the correct driver JAR placed in the `lib` subdirectory (the one of the program or the global one, e.g., `/usr/lib/jolie/lib/` in Linux).

 Attention: if your JAR driver is called differently, you will have to rename it or create an apposite link, otherwise Jolie is not able to load it.
+The list of correct names for JAR drivers is given below.

 <table border>
     <tr>